 Now, what makes the solutions different…

 First introduced in 2006, there are 100’s of SMB’s currently using LVBackup instead of tape to automate their daily and incremental backups.
-Some have integrated the solution with their dedupe appliance, such as ExaGrid or Quantum, and many use LVBackup to automatically send their backups to a second server off-site or to the cloud as part of their disaster recovery/business continuity plan.
+Some have integrated the solution with their dedupe appliance, such as ExaGrid or Quantum.
+Many use LVBackup to automatically send their backups to a second server off-site, or to the cloud, as part of their disaster recovery/business continuity plan.